City of Atlanta

-White is a graduate of the Regional Leadership Institute and Leadership Fayette.
-She is a former Big Sister of the Year (Big Brothers/Big Sisters Inc.), an Outstanding Georgia Citizen (Secretary of State Cathy Cox) and one of Georgia’s Most Powerful and Influential Women in Government (Women Looking Ahead magazine).
-White also has been named to the list of Atlanta’s Top Women of Influence (Atlanta Business League) since 2006.
-Featured in “Who’s Who in Black Atlanta” for the last several years, White was one of 37 women highlighted in a special section called “Female Powerhouses.”
+White is a graduate of Leadership Fayette, Leadership Clayton and the Regional Leadership Institute.
+She is a former Big Sister of the Year for Big Brothers/Big Sisters, Inc.; named an Outstanding Georgia Citizen; listed among Georgia’s Most Powerful and Influential Women in Government by Women Looking Ahead magazine and in the Atlanta Business League’s List of Atlanta’s Top 100 Women of Influence each year since 2006.

 Director, Human Resources

 Marshan Oden has led the Department’s Human Resources team since January 2011.
 Prior to this appointment, she served as the manager of Human Resources, overseeing human resources policies, recruitment, employee relations, Equal Employment Opportunity (EEO) compliance and front office administration.